Azhar-54/mama-recipe-nextjs/README.md

 ### License

 Distributed under the MIT License.
-See [`LICENSE`](https://github.com/Azhar-54/peworld-frontEnd/LICENSE) for more information.
+See [`LICENSE`](https://github.com/Azhar-54/mama-recipe-nextjs/blob/main/LICENSE) for more information.

 ### Contact

-If you have any questions or inquiries regarding this project, feel free to contact me at
+If you have any questions about this project, feel free to contact me at

 Email : burhanuddinazhar2@gmail.com